-We conclude the paper in Section 4.3 by studying the asymptotic unbalanced quantization problem: What is the optimal configuration of the particles $x_1, \ldots, x_M$ as $M \to \infty$ ?
-How does the quantization error scale in M?
-Consider for example the classical quantization problem (1.1) with p = 2, $|\Omega| = 1$ , $\mu = 1$ and M fixed.
-From above, we know that an optimal quantizer $\nu$ corresponds to an optimal CVT of M points, where optimal means that the CVT has lowest energy J amongst all CVTs of M points.
-Gersho [22] conjectured that, as $M \to \infty$ , the Voronoi cells of the optimal CVT asymptotically have the same shape, i.e., asymptotically they are translations and rescalings of a single polytope.
-In two dimensions (d = 2) various versions of Gersho's Conjecture have been proved independently by several authors who, roughly speaking, showed that the optimal CVT of M points tends to a regular hexagonal tiling as $M \to \infty$ [6, 25, 38, 40, 48, 49].
-In other words, the optimal locations $x_1, \ldots, x_M$ tend to a regular triangular lattice.
-This crystallization result can be stated more precisely as follows: If $\Omega$ is a convex polygon with at most 6 sides, then where the right-hand side is the energy of a regular triangular lattice of M points such that the Voronoi cells $V_i$ are regular hexagons of area 1/M. In general this lower bound is not attained for finite M (unless $\Omega$ is a regular hexagon and M = 1), but it is attained in limit $M \to \infty$ (for any reasonable domain $\Omega$ ),
+We conclude the paper in Section 4.3 by studying the asymptotic unbalanced quantization problem: What is the optimal configuration of the particles x_1, \ldots, x_M as $M \to \infty$, and how does the quantization error scale in M?
+Consider for example the classical quantization problem (1.1) with p = 2, $|\Omega| = 1$, $\mu = 1$ (i.e., μ is the Lebesgue measure on Ω), and Mfixed.
+From above, we know that an optimal quantizer ν corresponds to an optimal CVT of M points, where optimal means that the CVT has lowest energy J amongst all CVTs of M points.
+Gersho [29] conjectured that, as $M \to \infty$, the Voronoi cells of the optimal CVT asymptotically have the same shape, i.e., asymptotically they are translations and rescalings of a single polytope.
+In two dimensions (d = 2) various versions of Gersho's Conjecture have been proved independently by several authors [7, 32, 53, 55, 66, 67].
+Roughly speaking, it has been shown that the hexagonal tiling is optimal as $M \to \infty$.
+In other words, arranging the seeds x_1, \ldots, x_M in a regular triangular lattice is asymptotically optimal.
+This crystallization result can be stated more precisely as follows: If Ω is a convex polygon with at most 6 sides, then where the right-hand side is the energy of a regular triangular lattice of M points such that the Voronoi cells V_i are regular hexagons of area 1/M. In general this lower bound is not attained for finite M (unless Ω is a regular hexagon and M = 1), but it is attained in limit $M \to \infty$: